 The home warranty company also controls the decision of whether to repair or replace.
 If they do decide to replace, say the furnace, many policies will only pay up to $1,000 toward a replacement leaving the owner to foot the additional $2,000 to $5,000.

 Home Warranties and Tenant Satisfaction

 Home warranty policies are one of the biggest landlord rip-offs that we have ever seen.
 We hate losing control of who is doing the work on your investment.
 We hate losing control over how long it takes to get the work done.
-We hate having to spend your money paying out rent credits because the home warranty people can’t get their act together.
+We hate having to spend your money paying out rent credits because the home warranty company can’t get their act together.

-We would rather create 100% owner and tenant satisfaction by using our preventative maintenance schedule, our 24-hour maintenance call center and our tried and true maintenance team.
+We would rather create 100% owner and tenant satisfaction by using our preventative maintenance schedule, our 24-hour maintenance call center, and our tried and true maintenance team.
 All of this is already part of your property management contract, so why pay for anything else?